 The document describes the rationale for spatial information modelling, placing it in the context of the geospatial information supply chain, and describes the data specification framework.

-The document focuses on the modelling of aspects of data specification process describing the role of information modelling in the geospatial supply chain.
+The document describes the role of information modelling in the geospatial data supply chain.
 This supply chain analysis excludes data collection concerns.

 The document describes key pieces of the framework namely:

 the suite of FSDF information models,

 modelling methods and roles that are in place, and

 how these need to be built out and better supported by governance arrangements.

 It does not provide a detailed coverage of the specification framework as this will be articulated during implementation.
 However, the report does provide some recommendations for next steps and identifies some key implementation challenges.